mmore500/waves/blog/_posts/2020-05-16-onboarding-checklist.md

 ![welcome!]({{ site.baseurl }}/assets/mmore500/gifcities-trenwelcome.gif){:width="100%"}

 To ensure that we can get off to a running start when the workshop begins, please work through onboarding information and tasks below by **Friday, May 22**.
 Feel free to drop a line to me at [m.more500@gmail.com](mailto:m.more500@gmail.com) with any questions or issues.
+We will also assign you an initial mentor who will contact you soon.

 Links on this checklist meant only for workshop participants are password protected.
 You should have received the password by email.